Indianapolis Pedestrian Accident Lawyer

-The most recent data available from the National Highway Traffic Safety Administration shows that pedestrian accounted for an approximate average of 13 percent of traffic fatalities in the years 2004 through 2013.
+An Indianapolis pedestrian car accident lawyer is a good source to get the most recent data available from the National Highway Traffic Safety Administration.
+Pedestrian car accidents accounted for an approximate average of 13 percent of traffic fatalities in the years 2004 through 2013.
 Most pedestrian accidents occur in rural areas, and the majority of pedestrian accidents occur at night.
 Surprisingly, most pedestrian accidents also occur at non-intersections.

 It is incorrect to assume that pedestrians always have the right of way.
 In fact, in some pedestrian accidents, the pedestrian may be to blame because they failed to yield the right of way to the driver of a motor vehicle.
 Under Indiana Code Chapter 17, pedestrians are required to: